Cameron Wood: Brisbane Lions

-He was recruited as the number 18 draft pick in the 2004 AFL Draft from West Adelaide.
+He was recruited as the number 18 draft pick in the 2004 AFL draft from West Adelaide.
 He made his debut for the Brisbane Lions in Round 5, 2005 against West Coast Eagles.
 In Round 2, 2007, he earned an AFL Rising Star nomination for his efforts in a 52-point victory over St Kilda playing as a ruckman.

 Collingwood

 On 11 October 2007, Wood was officially traded to Collingwood for the Magpies' highest draft selection, number 14.
 Collingwood acquired Wood to bolster their ruck division and provide back up for Josh Fraser.

-Wood played few games in the Magpies 2010 premiership season and 2011 season due in large to the teams ruck options being bolstered by the recruitment of Darren Jolly and the decision to play utility Leigh Brown as second ruckman.
+Wood played few games in the Magpies' 2010 premiership season and 2011 season due in large to the teams ruck options being bolstered by the recruitment of Darren Jolly and the decision to play utility Leigh Brown as second ruckman.
 With Fraser's departure to the Gold Coast Suns and Leigh Brown's retirement.
-Wood was kept out of the Magpie's side for most of the 2012 season with Chris Dawes and Darren Jolly playing as ruckmen for most of the season, he only managed to play in 6 matches.
+Wood was kept out of the Magpies' side for most of the 2012 season with Chris Dawes and Darren Jolly playing as ruckmen for most of the season, he only managed to play in 6 matches.

 Wood was delisted on 29 October 2012 after 48 games for Collingwood.
 During the 2013 season, he played for Williamstown in the VFL.